 Dear Bahá’í Friends,

-311.1 The Universal House of Justice has requested us to announce the martyrdom by assassination of Mr. Abdullah Mogharrabi, steadfast and devoted pioneer of the Faith to Tajikistan.
+311.1 The Universal House of Justice has requested us to announce the martyrdom by assassination of Mr. ‘Abdu’llah Mogharrabi, steadfast and devoted pioneer of the Faith to Tajikistan.

 311.2 After spending the majority of his years in the Cradle of the Faith, serving in various teaching and administrative capacities, he left Iran, upon the advice. of the institutions when his life was in danger, to settle elsewhere.
 He resided a few years in the United Kingdom, close to his daughter, before pioneering to Tajikistan where he had been a pillar of strength to that community since the inception of the National Spiritual Assembly in 1994.
 He was the Secretary of that institution for all but one year of his time in Tajikistan.